skylight-hq/skylight.digital/_projects/cdc_simplereport.md

     sarah george hager,
     johanna delpino
   ]
-excerpt: A free tool that makes it easy for COVID-19 testing sites to record results for rapid point-of-care tests and quickly report data to public health departments.
+excerpt: A free tool that makes it easy for under-resourced COVID-19 testing sites to record results for diagnostic tests and quickly report data to public health departments.
 project_members:
   - victor-zapanta
   - laura-king